 It was announced yesterday that the personal details of staff and students at the University of York had been compromised, and that a ransom had been paid to hackers, but that the University had no knowledge of it.
-The breach, which happened back in May, was the result of a cyberattack, but the University didn't know until the 16 July.
+The breach, which happened back in May, was the result of a cyberattack, but the University didn’t know until 16 July 2020.
 How could that happen and could your business be similarly at risk?

 When we think of data security, we commonly think of our own systems; those which are used internally to manage and store data within the business.
 This could be an email system, a CRM system, or an accounting system for example, and each will vary in sophistication, complexity, and the type and value of data that it stores.
 All businesses should have good quality data management systems, be complying with GDPR and data management legislation, and have both an active cybersecurity management process and risk assessment in place.
 What many businesses fail to consider however is what happens outside of these measures when data is managed or stored on a third-party application or in the cloud for example.
 This is something that we commonly see omitted from the risk assessment carried out, and it is here that your data could be at significantly higher risk.
 The problem is that you know your own system and its potential flaws, but can you say the same about a third party’s systems?